-Barcelona is the capital and 2nd largest city in Spain.
+Barcelona is a fashion capital and the second largest city in Spain.
 As well as being a prosperous and dynamic city, it has a marvellous medieval Gothic quarter and incredible architectural creations by Antoni Gaudí plus fantastic nightlife and good food.

 Girona is only a short distance from Barcelona and the coast and has the best preserved 12th century Arab baths apart from those in Granada.
 Whilst Figueres, further north, is famous for the eccentric artist Salvador Dalí - so both worth visiting.
 Along the coast you'll find some charming seaside villages and fishing ports as well as modern hotel and apartment structures in well-known holiday resorts.
 Tossa de Mar is one of the prettiest towns - popular with the British since the 50's, and Sitges, a favourite with Europe's yuppies, is one of the biggest gay beach resorts on the Med, and its Corpus Christi celebrations are spectacular.Read more